Elari39/StdGee/README.md

 r.Use(stdgee.Logger(), stdgee.Recovery())
 ```

-Groups inherit parent middleware, and child-group middleware wraps closer to the handler.
+Parent-group middleware wraps outside child-group middleware.
 The tests in this repo verify the final execution order.

 ### Templates